boostercloud/booster/docs/README.md

 Where:
 - _**command_name**_ is the name of the class corresponding to the command you want to send
-- _**field_list**_ is list of pairs in the form of `fieldName: fieldValue` containing the data of your command.
+- _**field_list**_ is a list of pairs in the form of `fieldName: fieldValue` containing the data of your command.
 The field names correspond to the names of the properties you defined in the command class.

-Check the examples where we send a command named "ChangeCart" that will add/remove an item to/from a shopping cart.
+In the following example we send a command named "ChangeCart" that will add/remove an item to/from a shopping cart.
 The command requires the ID of the cart (`cartId`), the item identifier (`sku`) and the quantity of units we are adding/removing (`quantity`).

-Remember that in case you want to send a command that is restricted to a specific set of roles, you must send the **access token** in the **"Authorization"** header: *"Authorization: Bearer &lt;token retrieved upon sign-in&gt;"*

-> Using a GraphQL-specific client:

 ```
 URL: "<httpURL>/graphql"